vmalay/storybook-github-page-template/README.md

-# Deploy Storybook to GitHub Pages - Template
+# Storybook GitHub Pages - Minimalist Example

 This template ships a very simple React and Storybook template with deployment for GitHub Page.
 You access to this repository Storybook GitHub Page here : https://vmalay.github.io/storybook-github-pages-example/storybook/.